 - A. State Comptroller's Manual Section III stipulates that Trustee Accounts operate on a fiscal year ending June 30, maintain a double entry bookkeeping system and produce annual financial statements including a comparative balance sheet and statement of operations as well as other reports required for internal purposes. - B. Authorized Signers: - 1.
-Only the President, Treasurer, and two other formally elected/appointed officers designated by the Organization are eligible to be authorized 'Signers' and allowed to transact business on behalf of the Organization. - 2.
-'Signers' must successfully complete all required trainings prior to being authorized to conduct business on behalf of their organization. (see Part 2, III)
+Only the President, Treasurer, and two other formally elected/appointed officers designated by the Organization are eligible to be authorized 'Signers' and allowed to transact business on behalf of the Organization.

-- C. Trustee Organizations are required to demonstrate and certify to TSOS by the 5th of the following month (ie: by June 5, for month ending May 31) that : - 1.
-Cash balances match between their record keeping and their bank account, - 2.
-Income and Expenditures are fully accounted for by account code, and for those that fund, by group, - 3.
-Year to date Statement of Operations, Monthly Activity Report and Reconcilement Report and - 4.
-Other reports as required based on the unique operations of each organization. - D. Where TSOS collects and maintains original records, Trustee Organizations must keep copies (electronic copies are acceptable unless otherwise noted) of all financial records. - E. Trustee Organizations must maintain, archive and request to destroy all other records in accordance with State and University policy through TSOS. - F. Outstanding Obligations - 1.
+- 2. 'Signers' must successfully complete all required trainings prior to being authorized to conduct business on behalf of their organization. (see Part 2, III) - C. Where DSA collects and maintains original records, Trustee Organizations must keep copies (electronic copies are acceptable unless otherwise noted) of all financial records. - D. Trustee Organizations must maintain, archive and request to destroy all other records in accordance with State and University policy through TSOS. - E. Outstanding Obligations - 1.
 The State Comptroller's Manual requires timely payment of obligations which is defined by the State Accounting Manual to be within 45 Days.
 Trustee Organizations must ensure monies owed are delivered within 45 days, examples being payment to outside vendors, reimbursements for members or the monthly university bills.
 It is TSOS policy that Trustee Organizations with outstanding liabilities over 45 days are unable to process new transactions until past due obligations are addressed. - 2.
 State law dictates that responsibilities continue after a check has been issued.
 Trustee Organizations must investigate all outstanding checks, escalate efforts to contact payees and maintain records of all efforts to contact payees until escheatment. - 3.
-Storrs Organizations must respond to DSA Business Services and Regional Organizations, to TSOS, with the status of outstanding checks in the requested timeframe.
+Storrs Organizations must respond to DSA and Regional Organizations, to their respective fiscal officer, with the status of outstanding checks in the requested timeframe.